islaytitans/alien/docs/src/GM/hod2.md

 - **4 Passive Mutant Abominations** are attempting to draw and quarter a 5th
   - They tear him apart each taking a limb and sitting down to eat

+### Watch the World Burn

+- While in a combat encounter the PC's adversaries are ambushed by Wick's revenge squad
+  - Cecil and **6 Active Conscripted Convicts**
+- They will take the Pcs to Wick's hideout in the [Starboard Machine Room](#starboard-machine-room) on Deck H to meet her

 ### Repairing the Cetorhina

 - Power Cells